-The Round Table session: This session is for 45 minutes.
+The Round Table session is for 45 minutes.
 The speaker at each table will have a set theme and delegates join any table that they are interested in.
+They are given all the topics with their joining instructions and again at the time of registration and so make their choice on the topics that they want to attend.
 This is a discussion group and so no presentation slides are necessary, but please submit a topic if you would like to chair a discussion on a topic related to Testing, Agile and DevOps.

 We are inviting speakers – thought leaders, subject experts and start up entrepreneurs – to share their knowledge and enthusiasm about their work and their vision in the field of Testing.

 We understand that successful projects are written up as “White Papers”.
 Please share these with us.
 But projects that did not achieve their targets – “Black Papers” – are of interest to us too.
 They can be a very important topics of discussion / panels that you can present.
 Talk to us about both, we welcome your input.

 Please complete the speaker’s response form and submit a proposal to present at this event.

 UNICOM’s Code of Conduct & Views on Diversity

 Our approach is that our events are dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity or religion.
 We do not tolerate intimidation, stalking, harassing photography or recording, sustained disruption of sessions or events, and unwelcome physical contact or sexual attention.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, Twitter and other online media.
 Event participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the conference organisers.
 Please bring your concerns to the immediate attention of the event staff.